AdaCore/ada_language_server/testsuite/ada_lsp/README.md

  * string `<ABSENT>` - ensures that there is no such property at all
  * array `['<HAS>', item1, item2, ...]` - ensures that all given items are
    included into the array, any other array items are considered irrelevant and ignored
+ * array `['<DOES_NOT_HAVE>', item1, item2, ...]` - ensures that all given items are
+   not included into the array, any other array items are considered irrelevant and ignored

 ### Command `shell`